Mr Mwayi Kachapila

 Research

 Mwayi’s research interests are mainly on economic evaluations of surgical interventions in low-and middle-income countries (LMICs).
-His most recent research have been focused pre-trial and preliminary economic evaluation of perioperative interventions among patients undergoing elective and emergency abdominal surgery in LMICs.
-As part of this work, a preliminary economic evaluation assessing the cost-effectiveness of preoperative mouthwash at reducing pneumonia was presented and the 2021 winter HESG conference and published in PLOS ONE.
+His most recent research has been focused model-based economic evaluations of perioperative interventions among patients undergoing elective and emergency abdominal surgery in LMICs.
+His next research output is on the cost-effectiveness of sterile glove and instrument change before closing the abdominal wound to reduce surgical site infections.

 Current projects